chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 that really caught my eye—they seemed to perfectly fit our specific needs.
 Chapel also stood out as the only language with a truly active community and direct support from its development team.

+{{%pullquote%}}
+I got a single-node Chapel version as fast as C+OpenMP, and developed a first distributed application that was competitive with MPI+OpenMP in terms of performance, but with significantly fewer lines of code.
+{{%/pullquote%}}

 Initially, after I presented Chapel's features to the group, some members were a bit skeptical.
 However, after I implemented some proofs